Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Stalk Veggies:

-• Celery, asparagus, green onions, fennel
+• Celery, asparagus, green onions (aka spring onion), fennel, rhubarb

 • Why?
 These guys wilt or go limp in plastic.
 Muslin keeps them upright and crisp.